Personal Loans

 No cosigners or join borrowers allowed

 Joint loans can allow borrowers to have a better credit history, which can then lead to a better APR.
-TD Bank doesn’t offer joint loans, which means that a person’s credit score and history can’t be “softened” by someone else who has a better situation.
+TD Bank doesn’t offer joint loans, meaning that a person’s credit score and history can’t be “softened” by someone with a better situation.

 A co-signer can be a safety net for the borrower, in that they might have help in making payments when money gets tight.
 Since TD Bank doesn’t allow co-signers, this isn’t an option.